germanztz/gnome-shell-extension-rclone-manager/README.md

 ## Limitations of watch Mode

 - Does not monitor cloud services, and will not update local files with remote modifications "live", manual sync is needed
 - local offline changes will be losts on manual sync, allways check your changes have synched successfully
+- May not delete local files on manually sync if files were deleted in the cloud

 ## Limitations of mount model

 - Files are not stored locally, internet connection needed
 - It is slow to work with files in this mode

 # Debugging